Home » Vintage Guides » Collecting Vintage Christmas Tree Pins: History & Values

 How to Clean & Care for Vintage Christmas Tree Brooches

 This collection of costume jewelry pins came into my life with a fine layer of dust adhered to the surface of each piece.
-Here are some suggestions for cleaning almost any time of metal costume jewelry:
+Here are some suggestions for cleaning almost any type of metal costume jewelry:

 Embellished Pieces: Those pieces that contain decorative jewels or “pearls” must be cleaned very carefully.
 For the first attempt, use a dry paint brush with medium stiff bristles to brush off the dust and dirt.
 This may take care of the problem and you’re done.